electric-sql/electric/website/docs/guides/troubleshooting.md

 ## IPv6 support

-If Electric or Postgres are running behind a IPv6 network, you might have perform additional configurations on your network.
+If Electric or Postgres are running behind an IPv6 network, you might have to perform additional configurations on your network.

-### Postgres running behind Ipv6 network
+### Postgres running behind IPv6 network

 In order for Electric to connect to Postgres over IPv6, you need to set [`ELECTRIC_DATABASE_USE_IPV6`](/docs/api/config#database-use-ipv6) to `true`.